vichargrave/vichargrave.github.io/_posts/2019-05-20-tweet-ingestion-with-nifi-and-elasticsearch.md

 You can get NiFi by building from [source](https://github.com/apache/nifi){:target="_blank"} or just grabbing working [binaries](https://nifi.apache.org/download.html){:target="_blank"}.
 I suggest using the binary version to get *NiFi* up and running as quickly as possible.

 After downloading and unpacking the *NiFi* binary package, go to the NiFi directory and run `bin/nifi.sh start`.
-It will take a coulple of miniutes for *NiFi* to start.
+It will take a couple of minutes for *NiFi* to start.
 When is running open the NiFi console at *http://localhost:8080/nifi* in a browser.
 The default listening port 8080 can be changed by setting the `nifi.web.http.port` field in the *conf/nifi.properties* configuration file.
 You should get a blank console canvas that looks like this:

 ![Nifi_blank_canvas](/assets/images/Nifi_blank_canvas.png)